eres45/EcoChain/web-demo/README.md

 - Smart contract automation interface
 - Zero-knowledge verification demo

 Please refer to the main [README.md](../README.md) in the project root for complete documentation.

+## Repository

+This project is part of the [EcoChain](https://github.com/eres45/EcoChain) repository.